-Addressing women’s unique workplace needs is important when creating a leadership development program.
+Accounting for women’s unique needs in the workplace is important when creating a leadership development program.

 As with most topics these days, look long enough and you’ll find research and data to support both ends of the “is there a confidence gap between men and women in the workplace” continuum.
 Regardless, when creating a leadership development program, taking a thoughtful approach that accounts for women’s unique workplace needs is important.